- 1 For the outdoorsy type: Jackson Hole, Wyoming

 - 10 For the adventure-seeker: Reykjavík, Iceland

 The Best Bachelorette Party Destinations for Every Type of Bride-To-Be

-For many brides, it’s not the wedding planning that’s stress-inducing—it’s deciding where to let loose with the girls.
+For many brides, it’s not the wedding or honeymoon planning that’s stress-inducing—it’s deciding where to let loose with the girls.
 Our take?
 Celebrate by doing what the bride loves most.
 Whether that's basking in the sun, sipping wine, or dancing the night away (or all three!), here are ten perfect bachelorette trip ideas for every type of bride-to-be.

 For the outdoorsy type: Jackson Hole, Wyoming